miguelaferreira/ses-notification-lambda/README.md

 notifications for email events (e.g. bounced emails) in order to monitor email delivery.
 These notifications are JSON objects that are either delivered to an email address, or to an SNS topic.
 When the notifications are delivered to an SNS topic it is possible to have them processed by a lambda function.
 The ses-notification-lambda in this repository does just that.
-It parses the SNS events, extracts the container SES notifications, parses them and then creates an email report for each notification.
+It parses the SNS events, extracts the contained SES notifications, parses them and then generates email reports.
 The reports are sent by email using SES.

 ## How to use

+This AWS Lambda function allows for two types of notification reports:

+- on-line (immediate) report for any notification processed;
+- off-line (delayed) report with all the notifications since the last report.

+These two modes can be configured in combination or separately.
+The off-line reporting requires a more infrastructure to implement, because the function needs to persist state in order to remember past notifications and which have been already reported on.
+This mode also requires an additional trigger for the function, typically at a regular interval.

+### Download a release

+Download a release from the [releases page](https://github.com/miguelaferreira/ses-notification-lambda/releases).
+The deployable for the lambda is the jar with all dependencies (named after `ses-notification-lambda-vA.B.C-all.jar`).

 ### Create an AWS lambda function